 Lavender thrives in various soil conditions.
 Flourishing in well-drained, alkaline soil with a pH range between 6.5 and 7.5.
 Full sunlight and good air circulation nurture its delicate flowers and aromatic foliage.
 Lavender provides invaluable benefits to neighboring plants by repelling pests, attracting pollinators like bees and butterflies, and promoting relaxation and tranquility in the garden environment.
 Belonging to the Lamiaceae family, alongside esteemed companions like rosemary and mint, lavender symbolizes the natural elegance and serene beauty found within the garden's sanctuary.

-Planting these plants next to russian sage have huge negative effects on the development of your plant.
+Planting these plants next to russian sage has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your russian sage.
 Because of these negative effects, we don’t recomment growing the plants below next to your russian sage.

 Cucumber